zeroBitOfDiff/networkingthings/notes.md

 * based on futures
 * faster than threads
 * massive i/o concurrency
+> AsyncIO rework
+* make function into co routine instead of regular function
+* when you call a co-routine you're not actually starting the execution of the function immediately.
+You're just getting a future back.
+It's only once you start to await that future that the co-routine will start getting scheduled for execution on the event loop.
+* essentially if the co-routine is called twice, it does not start to executie immediately because it returns the futures.
+We can then use the asyncIO gather helper which will do an await on all the futures you give it at the same time.
+Once those futures have completed, then it gives you the results back from those futures.
+>asyncIO con
+* still limited by GIL ( only running on one process )
+* beware timeouts and queue length
+> ideal
+* we want the io concurrency of asyncIO
+* processing concurrency of multi-processing
 > GIL
 * global interpreter lock
 * piece of python runtime that prevents multiple threads from executing on the VM at the same time